convenia/Pigeon/docs/BASICS.md

     ->consume($timeout = 0, $multiple = true);
  ```

-The above code create a queue called `my.awesome.queue` and configured a consumer in that.
+The code above creates a queue called `my.awesome.queue` and configures a consumer binded to that queue.
 Using the callback, every time a message is published in that queue, it'll dump the message content.

-!> For now Pigeon only support array messages.
+!> For now Pigeon only supports array messages.

-You will need to send a acknowledge signal to broker every time you consume a message successfully,
+You must send an acknowledgement signal to the broker every time you successfully consume a message,
-and you can do this from you callback with Pigeon.
+and you can do this with Pigeon's callback.

 ```php